prebid/Prebid.js/PR_REVIEW.md

 - Verify that code re-use is being done properly and that changes introduced by a bidder don't impact other bidders.
 - If the adapter being submitted is an alias type, check with the bidder contact that is being aliased to make sure it's allowed.
 - All bidder parameter conventions must be followed:
     - Video params must be read from AdUnit.mediaTypes.video when available; however bidder config can override the ad unit.
-    - First party data must be read from [`fpd.context` and `fpd.user`](https://docs.prebid.org/dev-docs/publisher-api-reference.html#setConfig-fpd).
+    - First party data must be read from [`ortb2.site` and `ortb2.user`](https://docs.prebid.org/dev-docs/publisher-api-reference/setConfig.html#setConfig-fpd).
     - Adapters that accept a floor parameter must also support the [floors module](https://docs.prebid.org/dev-docs/modules/floors.html) -- look for a call to the `getFloor()` function.
     - Adapters cannot accept an schain parameter.
 Rather, they must look for the schain parameter at bidRequest.schain.
     - The bidRequest page referrer must checked in addition to any bidder-specific parameter.